Approximate Tree Decompositions of Planar Graphs in Linear Time: Decomposition into Mountains

-\y{By induction one can easily show that the values $\mathrm{MaxCrestSep}(w)$ and $\mathrm{MaxCrestSep}^*(w)$ for all unfinished nodes $w$ and $\mathrm{Crest}(w)$ for all nodes $w$ are updated correctly.
+We can conclude by induction that our algorithm correctly updates $\mathrm{Crest}(w)$ for all nodes $w$ as well as $\mathrm{MaxCrestSep}(w)$ and $\mathrm{MaxCrestSep}^*(w)$ for all unfinished nodes $w$.
 If the processing of a node in $T$ is delayed, the processing of the next node considered is not delayed.
 Hence the running time is dominated by the non-delayed processing steps.
 If the processing of a node is not delayed either two $(\mathcal{S}'',\varphi)$-components are merged or a node $w$ in $T$ is marked as finished.
-Hence the algorithm stops after $O(n)$ processing steps, i.e., in $O(n)$ time, with all nodes of $T$ being marked as finished.
-Since it is easy to see that the algorithm marks a node as finished only if its identified $(\mathcal{S}'',\varphi)$-component contains the vertices of a crest in $(G,\varphi)$ and that it never merges two $(\mathcal{S}'',\varphi)$-components with both components containing vertices of a crest in $(G,\varphi)$, \ff{the invariant holds before and after each processing of a node $w$.
-Thus,} $(G,\varphi,\mathcal{S}'')$ defines a good mountain structure at the end of the algorithm.}
+Hence the algorithm stops after $O(n)$ processing steps, i.e., in $O(n)$ time, with all nodes of~$T$ being marked as finished.